-The Company's existing cash and cash equivalents and marketable securities as of June 30, 2016 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which the Company enrolled the first patient in June 2016.
-In addition, as of June 30, 2016, the Company had \$9.8 million prepayments of research and development expenses related to its amended drug supply agreement with Ikaria and the clinical research organization it has partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH.
+The Company's existing cash and cash equivalents and marketable securities as of September 30, 2016 will be used primarily to fund the first of two INOpulse for PAH Phase 3 trials, in which the Company enrolled the first patient in June 2016.
+As of September 30, 2016, the Company had \$8.6 million prepayments of research and development expenses related to its amended drug supply agreement with Ikaria and the clinical research organization it has partnered with for the first of the two Phase 3 clinical trials for INOpulse for PAH The corresponding prepayments balance as of December 31, 2015 was \$11.3 million.

-On May 27, 2016, the Company entered into the Sales Agreement, with the Distribution Agents, pursuant to which the Company may issue and sell shares of the Company's common stock having an aggregate offering price of up to \$5.7 million through the Distribution Agents.
+On May 27, 2016, the Company entered into a Sales Agreement, with Distribution Agents, pursuant to which the Company may issue and sell shares of the Company's common stock having an aggregate offering price of up to \$5.7 million through the Distribution Agents.
 Any sales of shares of the Company's common stock pursuant to the Sales Agreement, or the ATM Offering, will be made under the Company's effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.
-As of June 30, 2016, the Company had sold 293,927 shares for gross and net proceeds of \$0.7 million and \$0.5 million, respectively.
-Subsequently, during July 2016, the Company received an additional \$1.5 million in gross and net proceeds from sales of 678,697 shares of its common stock pursuant to the ATM Offering.
+As of September 30, 2016, the Company had sold 973,024 shares for gross and net proceeds of \$2.2 million and \$2.0 million, respectively.